 Whatever the weeds are — dandelions, chickweed, thistle, knotweed, plantain, henbit, spurge or another — you want them gone as quickly and easily as possible.
 Here are some top ways to take control of a seriously weedy lawn from the experts at Preen:

-The first step in reclaiming a lawn is mowing because it strengthens the grass by forcing it to grow more vigorously to get the water and energy it needs.
-This helps the grass grow stronger so it can push back against invading weeds.
+The first step in reclaiming a lawn is mowing, because it strengthens the grass by forcing it to grow more vigorously to get the water and energy it needs.
+This helps the grass grow strong so it can push back against invading weeds.

 Before mowing, set your mower to a higher cut height.
-By leaving grass longer, you allow it to retain more water, plus the height of the grass blades helps shade the ground underneath to protect roots, limit evaporation and stop weed seeds from reaching the soil.
+Leaving grass longer allows it to retain more water, plus the height of the grass blades helps shade the ground underneath to protect roots, limit evaporation and stop weed seeds from reaching the soil.
 How high to leave the grass varies according to grass type, but always follow the rule of thirds: Never cut more than one-third of the blade height off per mowing.
 Mowing sets the stage for attacking the weeds directly.

 Attack weeds directly

 Use a selective weed killer to knock out the weeds that are choking your lawn.
 Preen Lawn Weed Control kills more than 200 types of tough lawn weeds down to the roots.
 This product kills just the weeds, not the grass.
-Unlike a weed and feed, it doesn't contain fertilizer, so you can use it any time weeds are growing without worrying about burning your lawn, even if you've just fertilized with another product.
+Unlike a weed and feed, it doesn't contain fertilizer, so you can use it any time weeds are growing without worrying about burning your lawn, even if you've just fertilized.

 Follow up with a smart lawn care routine